JereKuusela/valheim-upgrade_world/README.md

 - `distance=min-max`: Short-hand for setting both distances.
 - `filter=key,value,includeMissing`: Filters object by data value.
 Third parameter must be truthy to include objects that don't have the data value set.
 Only applies to `objects_*` commands.
 Multiple filters can be set at once.
 Use `_` instead of space bars.
 - `force`: Disables player base detection (same as `safeZones=0`).
+- `id`: Alternative way for specifying objects or locations.
+- `ignore`: Excludes objects or locations from the operation.
 - `level=min-max`: Filters objects by their creature level.
 Only applies to `objects_*` commands.
 - `limit=amount`: Limits the amount of affected objects.
 Only applies to `objects_*` commands.
 - `location=id`: Filters objects by their location.
 Only applies to `objects_*` commands.